nickbennings/Weather-Forecasting-Directions-Website/README.md

 - OpenWeatherApp API

 ### Credits
-This project was created by [Your Name].
+This project was created by Nick Bennings.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.